-If you have ever considered investing in unsecured, high-risk consumer or payday loans, you have probably come across the terms like “Buyback Guarantee” or “Buyback Obligation” on the P2P consumer loans marketplace’s website.
+If you have ever considered investing in unsecured, high-risk consumer or payday loans, you have probably come across terms like “Buyback Guarantee” or “Buyback Obligation” on the P2P consumer loans marketplace’s website.

-A large number of European P2P lending marketplaces, specializing in trading unsecured consumer debt obligations, are advertising the buyback guarantee as a miracle tool that almost fully eliminates the investment risk and allows the investors to earn high returns without taking any risk.
+A large number of European P2P lending marketplaces specializing in trading unsecured consumer debt obligations are advertising the buyback guarantee as a miracle tool that almost fully eliminates the investment risk and allows the investors to earn high returns without taking any risk.
 As with all miracles, the promise of a buyback guarantee should be treated as a marketing message and no serious investment decisions should be made based on that claim.

 As there are no real third-party financial guarantees (as in the bank-issued first-demand guarantee), the loan originator is basically guaranteeing itself.
-Depending on the financial strength of the originator, the “buyback guarantee” might have some value, or then it might just be an empty promise.
+Depending on the financial strength of the originator, the “buyback guarantee” might have some value, or it might just be an empty promise.
 The value of buyback guarantees depends on the creditworthiness of the loan originator.
 It is important to note, that all P2P marketplaces waive all potential liabilities arising from brokering those loan obligations having a “buyback guarantee”, so when shit hits the fan, you are probably on your own.